 \section{An explicit arithmetic formula for $\mathcal{L}^{(r)}(1, \chi)$}

-Let $K$ be a number field and $\chi$ be a primitive Dirichlet character on $K$ (i.e. a primitive Hecke character of finite order).
-Let $L(s, \chi)$ be the $L$-function associated to it.
+Let $K$ be a number field and $\chi$ be a primitive Dirichlet character over $K$ (i.e. a primitive Hecke character of finite order).
+Let $L(s, \chi)$ be the $L$-function associated with it.
 In particular, when $\chi = \chi_0$, the principal character, $L(s, \chi) = \zeta_K(s)$, the Dedekind zeta function of $K$.
 The completed $L$-function has an expression of the form